DenysIlnytskyi/StateAndDataFlow/README.md

 # StateAndDataFlow
-SwiftUIColorizedApp - this is my third Xcode project with using framework SwiftUI.
+StateAndDataFlow - this is my third Xcode project with using framework SwiftUI.